updated 22-8-2006 . . . still needs finalising

 This waveform is passed to the receiving coil (through the air) and a small voltage is

-Since the end of the receiving coil connected to the diode is fixed and rigid, the
+Since the end of the receiving coil connected to the diode, it is fixed and rigid

 signal produced by the coil is passed to the base of both

 transistors.
-The coil is orientated so that the voltage it produces turns the
+The coil is connected so the voltage it produces turns the

 first transistor ON harder and thus the waveform produced by the tuned circuit